loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 The image is tagged with the `appVersion` from `helm-chart/Chart.yaml` and pushed to the Forgejo container registry.
 The Kargo Warehouse for both demos watches this registry and triggers promotion automatically when a new semver tag appears.

+In the `vind` self-contained path, bootstrap also creates a `forgejo-image-credentials` Secret in the `progressive-delivery` and `pre-prod-gate` namespaces so Kargo can authenticate to the private Forgejo registry.

 To trigger a new build manually, bump `appVersion` in `helm-chart/Chart.yaml` and push to `main`.

 **Key files:**